nissamai/sefaria-flashcards/README.md

 - go to chrome:extensions & load unpacked from plugin folder

 ## How to Use
-1. Right click a word and select "Create Flashcard" in the context menu.
+1. Navigate to AlHaTorah Tanakh or to inside of a sefaria text.
+Right click a word and select "Create Flashcard" in the context menu.

 2. Select definition for card to save from list

+3. Save it.

-3. To study cards, click the icon
+4. To study cards, click the icon

-4. This app doesn't actually work yet
+5. This app doesn't actually save anything yet.
+Sorry. but it's COMING SOON.

 ## Dev notes for benchmarks

-0. Move these to github issues???
+- [ ] Move these to github issues???

-1. Get context menu to show up and trigger a function
+- [x] Get context menu to show up and trigger a function

-2. Figure out how to set up IndexDB storage & trigger create storage upon application download
+- [x] Figure out how to set up IndexDB storage

-3. Trigger get context menu to add card to storage with autmatically generated information
+- [x] FIgure out what information and metadata needs to be stored on a flashcard

+- [ ] Trigger create storage upon application download

+- [x] Open angular application to add new card page when context menu is clicked

-4. Create page to view flashcards
+- [ ] Create page to view flashcards

-5. Allow user to "study" a deck

-    a.
-CORRECT & INCORRECT

-    b.
-Shuffle

-    c.
-Restart
+- [ ] Allow user to "study" decks - probably at first just do multiselect; sort cards by the context they were learned in

+- [x] User can select the definition of the word in context that they want

-6. User can edit cards before storing them
+- [ ] User can edit cards before storing them

-7. User can edit cards while learning them
+- [ ] User can nav to the edit card page while learning them

-8. Deck management
+- [ ] improve deck management

-9. Add support for looking up words while browsing things that aren't sefaria!
+- [ ] Add support for looking up words while browsing more things that aren't sefaria!

-10. XSS concerns? :O
+- [ ] XSS concerns???

-11. Handle error: Add http interceptor to handle receiving response that is error: Could not find title in reference-- by querying again without the reference.
+- [ ] Handle error: Add http interceptor to handle receiving response that is error: Could not find title in reference-- by querying again without the reference.